Configure Odoo with Nginx as a Reverse Proxy

 • You have a domain name pointing to your Odoo installation.
 In this article we will use odoo.example.com.

-• You have a SSL certificate installed for your domain.
-You can install a free Let’s Encrypt SSL certificate by following this guide.
+• You have an SSL certificate installed for your domain.
+You can install a free Let’s Encrypt SSL certificate by following this guide .

 Configure Nginx as a Reverse Proxy

-Using a reverse proxy gives you a lot of benefits such as Load Balancing, SSL Termination, Caching, Compression, Serving Static Content and more.
+Using a reverse proxy gives you a lot of benefits such as load balancing, SSL termination, caching, compression, and serving static content.

-Below is a sample nginx configuration file (server block ) that you can use for your Odoo installation.
-All the HTTP requests will be redirected to HTTPS .
+Below is a sample Nginx configuration file (server block ) that you can use for your Odoo installation.
+It listens on the standard HTTPS port, redirects all HTTP requests to HTTPS , proxies the live chat WebSocket connection, sets browser caching headers for static assets, and enables GZip compression.

 Open your text editor and create the following file: